petenorth/cdi-camel-jta/README.md

-# CDI Camel QuickStart
+# CDI with Narayana/JTA and transacted JMS endpoints.

-This example shows how to work with Camel in the Java Container using CDI to configure components, endpoints and beans.

-This example is implemented using Java code with CDI injected resources such as Camel endpoints and Java beans.
+This example shows how to work with Camel in the Java Container using CDI and the Narayana transaction manager.
+The JMS endpoint present in the route using the a JTA aware A-MQ component and the route it's self is set to be transacted.
+The route has a processor after the sending of a message to the transaction client JMS endpoint which throws a runtime exception on every fifth message.
+This means that of the 25 messages sent only 20 should end up on the A-MQ queue.

 ### Building